MaticVerbic/outfit7-expertise-test/README.md

   3. access the API at: `api.local.verbic.pro`
      1. if you wish to use your own domain you can replace it in `docker-compose.yml`
   4. to run tests simply use `make test` or `docker-compose run --name api --rm api go test -v ./...`
+  5. to run integration tests as well as unit tests use `make integration` or `docker-compose run --name api --rm api go test -v --tags=integration ./...`

 ## Design decisions
   1. Programming language: Go